vchaudharyy1/CheckersGame/README.md

 # CheckersGame
-This is a Checkers Game for final project. import javax.swing.*;
+This is a Checkers Game for final project.
+This is just the basic layout for the game.
+I will be editing this.

+import javax.swing.*;
 import java.awt.*;
 import java.awt.event.*;
 public class CheckersGame
 {
     private JFrame frame;